jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ## Model

-### Model Visualization
+#### Model Visualization

 As a variation of RNN, when a sequence of time series data is fed into the model, GRU uses the previous hidden state and the new input to predict a new output and new hidden state.
 The update gate decides how much past information should be passed to the next iteration while the reset gate determines how much past information should be forgotten.

-### Parameters
+#### Parameters

-### Examples
+#### Examples

 ## Data

+#### Data Source

-The data comes from [Weather Canada](https://climate.weather.gc.ca/climate_data/hourly_data_e.html?hlyRange=2009-12-10%7C2023-04-02&dlyRange=2010-02-02%7C2023-04-02&mlyRange=%7C&StationID=48549&Prov=ON&urlExtension=_e.html&searchType=stnName&optLimit=yearRange&StartYear=2015&EndYear=2022&selRowPerPage=25&Line=0&searchMethod=contains&Month=4&Day=2&txtStationName=Toronto+City+Centre&timeframe=1&Year=2023) and is observied by Toronto City Centre Weather Observatory and contains 2015-2022's data.
+The data (from 2015 to 2022) comes from [Weather Canada](https://climate.weather.gc.ca/climate_data/hourly_data_e.html?hlyRange=2009-12-10%7C2023-04-02&dlyRange=2010-02-02%7C2023-04-02&mlyRange=%7C&StationID=48549&Prov=ON&urlExtension=_e.html&searchType=stnName&optLimit=yearRange&StartYear=2015&EndYear=2022&selRowPerPage=25&Line=0&searchMethod=contains&Month=4&Day=2&txtStationName=Toronto+City+Centre&timeframe=1&Year=2023) provided by Toronto City Centre Weather Observatory.

+#### Data Summary

+#### Data Processing and Transformation

-Since some of the data is missing, the missing value will be filled with the average of the two hours before and after.
+Since some of the data is missing, the missing value will be filled with the average of the two hours before and after. if more than four consecutive hours of data are missing, the entire row will be dropped from the dataset.
+This is because if those data which filled with the average are fed to the model, then the model might lose some of the variability and will be more likely output a sequence of same prediction and is does not generalize well to the real situation.

-The training set data contains all the weather data from 2015-2019.
-The validation set data used data comes from 2020 and 2021.
-The test set data is the 2022's data.
+#### Data Split

+The dataset is split by years in order to contain all the variability and possibility of the weather condition for four seasons.

+-   Training Set: Year 2015 to 2019.

+-   Validation Set: Year 2020 to 2021.

+-   Test Set: Year 2022.

+## Training

+#### Training Curve

+#### Hyperparamter Tuning

+## Result

+#### Quantitative Measures

+#### Quantitative and Qualitative Results

+#### Justification of Results

+## Ethical Consideration

+While accurate weather predictions can benefit society, there are potential ethical implications to consider.
+The model's predictions may disproportionately impact specific groups, such as farmers, who rely heavily on accurate weather forecasts for their livelihoods.
+If the model's predictions are less accurate for specific regions or time periods, it could lead to negative consequences for these communities.
+Moreover, the potential misuse of the model by bad actors may lead to the dissemination of false (e.g. extreme weather conditions), causing panic or confusion.
+Ensuring the model's robustness, accuracy, and fairness across various regions and population groups is crucial to mitigate these ethical concerns.

+## Authors

+Jingwen (Steven) Shi: Model Building, Develop Training and Accuracy Function

+Hongsheng Zhong: Graph Generation, Debug

+Hangjian Zhang: Data Processing and Transformation

+Xuankui Zhu: Hyperparameter Tuning, Report Writing